beautimour/be-shortcodes/readme.txt

 = 2.0, July 22, 2015 =

-* Major refractoring of codebase
+* Major refactoring of codebase
 * Moved button into media bar with modal display.
 Shortcodes can now be applied to content from both the Visual and Text tabs
 * Updated to WOW v1.1.2
 * Updated to Animate CSS v3.3.0